Sebastiangomezzz/inditex_podcaster/README.md

 - **components/common**: React components that are used in more than one place
 - **components/podcaster**: React components related to the podcaster
 - **hooks**: Custom hooks used to fetch data
-- **context**: contains a subfolder, LoadingContext for controlling the loading state of the header
+- **context**: contains a subfolder, LoadingContext, for controlling the loading state of the header
 - **utils**: Utility functions, in this case for formatting table data
-- **views**: React components that represent a page
+- **views**: React components that renders a page

 ## Available Scripts